The QCBR Story

 It was these medical cases that opened my eyes and allowed for my first experiences in veterinary medicine.
 While rescuing I was introduced to the diagnosis and treatment of a multitude of diseases and diagnoses.
 It was through these experiences I began to realize my love for animals went far beyond just the basics.

-Life would be easier without a bulldog.
+There is no doubt life would be easier without a bulldog.
 My bank account would be more impressive and my heart far less damaged.

 I never have a hallmark answer.